HydraMeshnet/developer-portal/api/layer1_api.md

 #### Renew Domain

-Renews the given domain to a new block height.
+Extends lifetime of the given domain to a new block height.

 ```json
 {